-The following awards are given at graduation.
+The following awards can be granted annually at graduation.
 Students do not apply for these awards.
-They are awarded annually by the faculty and staff based on merit (No FAFSA or need formula required.
+They are awarded by the faculty and staff based on merit (No FAFSA or need formula required.
 No application required).
 They are worth \$50 for the following fall and spring semesters: